-- 1. Plan the pack's complete annual program. - 2.
-Develop a budget that includes enough income to achieve the program. - 3.
-Identify all sources of income (den dues and any traditional pack activities), and then determine the amount of product sale and the sales goal per youth member that will be needed to reach the income goal. - 4.
-Gain commitments from parents, leaders, and all Cub Scouts.
+- 1. Plan the pack's annual program calendar. - 2.
+Develop a budget that includes enough income to deliver the program as planned. - 3.
+Identify all sources of income dues and fundraisers and then determine the amount of product sale and the sales goal per youth member that will be needed to reach the income goal. - 4.
+Share the budget with everyone to gain commitments from parents, leaders, and all Cub Scouts.